Rabbit is one of the most adorable small animals in the world. When the baby rabbits are born, they are very cute and small indeed.

 Check the Poops

 During the transmission period, the baby faces some physical problems like bloating and gastrointestinal problems.
 If you see any issue with the baby rabbit’s poop, please consult a vet immediately.
-Diarrhea is lethal for rabbits. in most cases, the baby rabbit can not survive in the Diarrhea.
+Diarrhea is lethal for rabbits. in most cases, the baby rabbit can not survive the Diarrhea.

 Looking for the best newbie-friendly bunny breed?
 Read this article to learn more.